Vicodin Withdrawal: Symptoms, Timeline, and Detox

-It happens when you stop taking Vicodin after completing your course or as a part of detox.
-The level of drug in your blood falls.
+It happens when one stops taking Vicodin after completing the course of treatment or as a part of detox.
+The level of drug in the blood falls.
 It causes a set of unpleasant or sometimes serious effects.
-These effects are the withdrawal symptoms.
+These effects are withdrawal symptoms.
 Vicodin withdrawal symptoms are similar to those of the other opiate drugs such as Morphine, Codeine, and Hydromorphone.

 Watch These Vicodin Withdrawal Symptoms and Act Fast

 Initially, withdrawal symptoms mimic those of flu.
-This is one of the reasons why you may fail to realize you have developed dependence.
-Over the time, you may experience one or more of the following symptoms:
+This is one of the reasons why one may fail to identify dependence or if it’s developing.
+Over time, patients may experience one or more of the following symptoms: